 For some higher (or more difficult) pieces a small downward transposition can sometimes make them considerably easier, especially when that transposition brings us into a more comfortable key (such as in Mozart’s Violin Sonatas K 454 and K 378, both originally in Bb major but here transposed down a minor third into G major).
-Of the 16 Mozart Violin Sonatas here transcribed for cello, only these 2 needed to be transposed from their original key in order to make them “playable”.
+Of the 17 Mozart Violin Sonatas transcribed on this website for cello, only these two needed to be transposed from their original key in order to make them “playable”.

 This idea of playing Violin Sonatas transposed down an octave on the cello is neither new nor radical.
 In 1783 (Mozart was 27 years old and Beethoven just a 13-year-old boy) the french cellist-composer Bréval published his 6 Sonatas Opus 12 for violin or cello.
 Rather than using the limited range of the Classical-period violin sonatas (Mozart, Beethoven etc), they use the more extended range of the violin sonatas of Brahms and other Romantic composers.
 They are written in the treble clef and need thus to be transposed (read) down an octave.
 This can be confusing because written this way, the notes sound one note higher than if they were written in the tenor clef.
 This is too close for mental comfort and we can easily find ourselves slipping inadvertently into the tenor clef (and cacophony).
 Fortunately, on www.imslp.org, together with the original edition some kind contributor has rewritten these sonatas using traditional cello clefs.

 UNACCOMPANIED VIOLIN REPERTOIRE